aircmastercode/Parcel-Management-system/README.md

-# Parcel Management System
+# Railway Parcel Management System

-A full-stack application for managing parcels between different stations.
+A full-stack application for managing parcels between different railway stations.
 The system allows for OTP-based authentication, station-specific views, and the ability to exchange messages between stations about parcels.

 ## Features

-- **User Management**: Station-based users with role-based permissions
+- **User Management**: Railway station-based users with role-based permissions
-- **OTP Authentication**: Login via one-time passwords sent to email/phone
+- **OTP Authentication**: Login via one-time passwords sent to email
-- **Parcel Tracking**: Create, update, and monitor parcels between stations
+- **Parcel Tracking**: Create, update, and monitor parcels between railway stations
+- **Parcel Images**: Upload and view images of parcels for better identification
 - **Messaging System**: Inter-station communication about parcels
-- **Master Station**: Special station with visibility into all messages and parcels
+- **Master Station**: New Delhi (NDLS) station with visibility into all messages and parcels

 ## Tech Stack

 - **Frontend**: React with Vite, styled with Tailwind CSS
 - **Backend**: Express.js (Node.js)
-- **Database**: MySQL with Sequelize ORM
+- **Database**: MySQL with Sequelize ORM (can also use SQLite)
 - **Authentication**: OTP-based with JWT for session management
+- **File Storage**: Local file storage for parcel images

 ## Project Structure